 Stroll down to the seafront and amble along the beach at Barceloneta, one of our favourite Barcelona neighbourhoods.
 Wander through the warren of narrow streets to the waterfront promenade where you can join the Sunday morning joggers or dog walkers or simply sip a coffee or loll about the sand.

-Stick to the seaside.
+Stick to the seaside on the second day of your weekend in Barcelona.
 There are plenty of fantastic seafood restaurants down by the beach in Barceloneta and there are few things more sublime on a sunny Sunday than eating fish and sipping white wine in the sun.

 Be a tourist for a bit and make your way up to Gaudi’s Parc Guel to linger on the mosaic-tiled benches to absorb the breathtaking views of Barcelona and listen to the musicians playing below.
 You can do it yourself or do a tour, but either way, make sure you have some time alone to just sit and take in the atmosphere of the setting.
 There are few finer places to be a tourist in Europe.